DvaidYang394/EEE101-Assessment-2/README.md

     4. Show the picture of the character that user and computer chosen, give the result of the current game.

-    5. Give the result in the final UI.
+    5. Give the result in the final UI, and ask user to play again.
+        1) Illegal check
+            a.
+Only 'y' and 'n' are allowed to input.
+            b.
+If the input is illegal, ask user to input again until the input is correct.